-Why the United States has lost the War in Afghanistan
+Why the United States Has Lost the War in Afghanistan

-How did the conflict in Afghanistan begin?
+How dDd the Conflict in Afghanistan begin?

-It is now almost 16 years ago that then US President George W. Bush declared a worldwide war on terrorism aimed at targeting and defeating those loyal to the late Osama Bin Laden.
+It is now more than 18 years ago that then US President George W. Bush declared a worldwide war on terrorism aimed at targeting and defeating those loyal to the late Osama Bin Laden.
 The truth is that the United States military has officially lost the war in Afghanistan This article takes a detailed and analyzed approach as to why the United States has lost the war in Afghanistan.
 The war in Afghanistan began in October 2001 after the attacks on New York and Washington DC.
 Under the planning of the George W. Bush Administration, a campaign to try and eliminate the Taliban and get rid of Osama Bin Laden was put into motion.

 Why Has the US lost the war in Afghanistan?

 Reason #1: the US keeps spending money on a lost war

 It is often said that wars are won by political means and never by the use of military force.
 It is now 2018 and US forces have been in Afghanistan since 2001.
 Columnist Eric Margolis says that according to the latest figures, the United States spends at least $10 billion dollars every month in Afghanistan (Margolis).
 Ten billion dollars in one month spent on any war is too much money.
 The United States has a deficit that is now approaching a staggering high amount of $1.4 trillion (Margolis).
 The big cause of the deficit is due to the US having to borrow money from China and Japan in order to finance these two lost wars.
 Both China and Japan will become wealthier in the long term at the expense of the United States.
 All of this money is being spent on these wars while there was a government shutdown in the entire state of Minnesota as when this essay was first composed.
 Statistics say that at least 44 million people in America are now on food stamps and the official unemployment rate is said to be at 9.5% but is probably close to 20% (Margolis).